 Anthony Mosakowski, Ph.D.

 Dr. Anthony Mosakowski is Chair of Villa Maria’s Fine Arts Department.
 He received bachelor’s and master’s degrees in music composition from Temple University.
-He later earned a Ph.D. in composition at the University of Durham.
-Dr. Mosakowski is a music teacher and choral director at Villa Maria Academy where he teaches courses in music theory, composition, music technology, ear training, music appreciation, and applied voice; and directs the Concert Chorus and Madrigal Singers.
+He later earned a Ph.D. in composition at the University of Durham, UK.
+At Villa Maria, Dr. Mosakowski teaches courses in music theory, composition, music technology, ear training, music appreciation, and applied voice; and directs the Concert Chorus and Madrigal Singers.

 Dr. Mosakowski’s numerous compositions include works for a wide variety of media and audiences, and his special interests include choral and electroacoustic music.
 Dr. Mosakowski has also directed the Early Music Ensemble at Temple University, taught aural theory at West Chester University, and is currently a tenor vocalist with the Renaissance consort, Musica Humana, based in West Chester.

 Director of Music

 Ms. Leah studied Performance and Pedagogy at Juilliard, Peabody Conservatory, National Conservatory in France and began her Doctorate in Music and Arts at Temple University.

 Ms. Leah’ music major students have gone on to play in the Philadelphia Orchestra 2nd violin section, and to study at the Curtis Institute of Music, Juilliard Music School, Manhattan School or Music, Eastman Music School, Peabody Conservatory, New England Conservatory, Boston College, Swarthmore, Berkley, Michigan, Vanderbilt, University of Hartford, Moravian University and Temple University.